Z-Unlocked/Unlocked_Challenge_2/README.md

 # Unlocked_Challenge_2
-Z by HP Unlocked Challenge 2 - Topic Modeling
+Z by HP Unlocked Challenge 2 - Topic Modeling - Special thanks to Nick Wan and Hunter Kempf for helping create this challenge!

 ## The Task